mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } PreSharedKeys;
 ~~~~~

-On receiving a Commit with a `pre_shared_keys` extension or a GroupSecrets
+On receiving a Commit with a `PreSharedKey` Proposal or a GroupSecrets object
-object with the psk field set, the receiving Client
+with the `psks` field set, the receiving Client includes them in the key
-includes them in the key schedule in the order listed in the commit.
-For
+schedule in the order listed in the commit or in the `psks` field respectively.
-internal PSKs, the psk is defined as the `recovery_secret` of the group and
+For internal PSKs, the psk is defined as the `recovery_secret` of the group and
 epoch specified in the `PreSharedKeyID` object.
 Finally, the `psk_secret` to be
 included in the Key Schedule is derived as follows (where `n` is the number of
 PSKs):